Translating psychological, cultural, and symbolic dynamics into frameworks for communication, insight, and transformation.

 – Symbolic discourse analysis on antisemitism and anti-Zionist ideology for the American Jewish Committee

-Across all of these, I serve as a bridge between communities and institutions — surfacing symbolic undercurrents and translating them into clarity and direction that aligns with organizational goals while remaining reflective of human experience on the ground.
+Across all of these, I serve as a bridge between communities and institutions — surfacing symbolic undercurrents and translating them into clarity and direction, aligned with organizational goals while remaining reflective of human experience on the ground.

 Philosophy and Method

-Social and cultural research is a magnifying glass into the audiences, symbols, and cultural logics that shape human behavior.
+Social and cultural research offers a magnifying lens into audiences, symbols, emotional undercurrents and cultural logics that shape human behavior.

 It allows organizations — for-profit or not — to build strategy on real foundations: beliefs, practices, representational systems, and the affective tenor of the moment.